awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-overview.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/multi-region-primary-key.png)

-If you choose, you can [replicate](#replicate) the multi\-Region primary key into one or more different AWS Regions in the same AWS partition, such as Europe \(Ireland\)\.
+If you choose, you can [replicate](#replicate) the multi\-Region primary key into one or more different AWS Regions in the same [AWS partition](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html), such as Europe \(Ireland\)\.
 When you do, AWS KMS creates a [replica key](#mrk-replica-key) in the specified Region with the same key ID and other [shared properties](#mrk-sync-properties) as the primary key\.
 Then it securely transports the key material across the Region boundary and associates it with the new CMK in the destination Region, all within AWS KMS\.
 The result is two *related* multi\-Region keys — a primary key and a replica key — that can be used interchangeably\.

 You can [create a multi\-Region replica key](multi-region-keys-replicate.md) in the AWS KMS console or by using the [ReplicateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReplicateKey.html) API\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/multi-region-replica-key.png)

-The resulting [multi\-Region replica key](#mrk-replica-key) is a fully\-functional CMK the same [shared properties](#mrk-sync-properties) as the primary key\.
+The resulting [multi\-Region replica key](#mrk-replica-key) is a fully\-functional CMK with the same [shared properties](#mrk-sync-properties) as the primary key\.
 In all other respects, it is an independent CMK with its own description, key policy, grants, aliases, and tags\.
 Enabling or disabling a multi\-Region key has no effect on related multi\-Region keys\.
 You can use the primary and replica keys independently in cryptographic operations or coordinate their use\.
 For example, you can encrypt data with the primary key in the US East \(N\.
 Virginia\) Region, move the data to the Europe \(Ireland\) Region and use the replica key to decrypt the data\.

 Related multi\-Region keys have the same key ID\.
 Their key ARNs \(Amazon Resource Names\) differ only in the Region field\.
 For example, the multi\-Region primary key and replica keys might have the following example key ARNs\.
 The key ID – the last element in the key ARN – is identical\.
 Both keys have the distinctive key ID of multi\-Region keys, which begins with *mrk\-*\.